German yields hit lows, Greek debt costs soar after Swiss cap shock

 * Greek borrowing costs soar amid bank trouble

-LONDON, Jan 16 (Reuters) - German bond yields hit record lows on Friday while fears about Greece’s banks sent that country’s borrowing costs spiralling - signs of the fallout from the Swiss National Bank’s shock decision to scrap its currency cap.
+LONDON, Jan 16 (Reuters) - German bond yields hit record lows on Friday while fears about Greek banks sent the country’s borrowing costs spiralling - signs of the fallout from the Swiss National Bank’s shock decision to scrap its currency cap.

-A surge in the Swiss franc after the SNB abandoned its 1.20 euro limit on Thursday saw investors flee equities and other risky assets, parking money instead in assets perceived as safe.
+A surge in the Swiss franc after the SNB abandoned its 1.20 euro limit on Thursday saw investors flee equities and other risky assets, parking money instead in top-rated bonds.

 Triple-A rated German debt was again the major beneficiary with 10-year yields falling below 0.40 percent as Swiss equivalents went negative for the first time.

-But Greek yields shot higher after two Greek banks applied for emergency funding, with executives saying the requests were precautionary and related partly to their exposure to Swiss franc-denominated mortgages.
+But Greek yields shot higher after two Greek banks applied for emergency funding, with analysts citing Swiss franc-denominated mortgages as a factor.

 “The SNB’s shock decision ... has triggered a wave of repricings,” said Commerzbank analyst Markus Koch, adding that the uncertainty should remain positive for Bunds.